 - Google Hangouts

-To help WordPress users take advantage of all that Google has to offer, WordPress developers have created many plugins that allow WordPress to integrate with Google’s services.
+To help WordPress users take advantage of all that Google offers, many WordPress developers have created plugins that allow WordPress to integrate seamlessly with Google services.

 (One free account gets you into everything Google!)